Worie/btt-node/README.md

 ## Requirements

 This package depends on application [BetterTouchTool](https://folivora.ai/) in at least version v2.0.0, you need to have it installed and running before going anywhere further.

+Then, please enable and configure webserver in BetterTouchTool preferences.
+You're now ready to go!

 ## Installation